TravColbert/Laminar.OnBoard/modules/GettingStarted.md

 This would look for my_custom_home.js file in the modules directory off the root of your project.

-Notes that the **.js** extension gets added automatically to the end of your name here.
+Note that the **.js** extension gets added automatically to the end of your name here.

 ### Define Models